HPCurtis/causalcovidcattle/README.md

 -  Beef production equated to 20% of the Australian farm production a few year before Covid (2016-2017).
 Also, the beef industry was valued at $12.7 billion (Australian dollars) to the Australian economy

 - Tax levy
-Within Australia the sale of each head cattle their is a $5 (Aus) dollar levy tax on each head of cattle sold.
+Within Australia the sale of each head cattle results in a $5 (Aus) dollar levy tax on each head of cattle sold.
 The model estimates here suggest a Covid-19 cost to the Australian goverment anywhere from $13,316,392 to $60,767,606 (based linear model) or $13,535,822 to $41,725,400 (GAM model) in lost tax revenue.

 ## References